Hurricane Preparedness

 For Scared Pets

-If you’re a pet owner whose dog freaks out in thunderstorms, have some dryer sheets handy.When atmospheric pressure changes during a storm, static electricity builds up, even around pets, and veterinarians say that’s why they get so worked up.You could get them a “Thunder Shirt”, or simply rub them with an unscented dryer sheet and that should calm them down for a bit.
+If you’re a pet owner whose dog freaks out in thunderstorms, have some dryer sheets handy.
+When atmospheric pressure changes during a storm, static electricity builds up, even around pets, and veterinarians say that’s why they get so worked up.
+You could get them a “Thunder Shirt”, or simply rub them with an unscented dryer sheet and that should calm them down for a bit.

-Buy glow in the dark duct tape.
+Buy glow-in-the-dark duct tape.

 Your supplies are useless if you can’t see them in the dark.
 Add the labels once you know the storm is coming so your house isn’t a neon mess all season long.
 Plus, you can put some tape on the floor to mark a path to the exits in case you need to run out in a hurry in the dark.